mislav/poignant-guide/_posts/1900-01-04-floating-little-leaves.md

 You hand me a legal pad, doused in illegible shorthand.
 Scanning over it, I start to notice patterns.
 That you seem to use the same set of words repeatedly in your musings.
 Words like _starmonkey_, _Nigeria_, _firebomb_.
-Some phrases even. _Put the kabosh on._ That gets said a lot.
+Some phrases even. _Put the kibosh on._ That gets said a lot.

 Let us disguise these foul terms, my brother.
 Let us obscure them from itching eyes that cry to know our delicate schemes and to thwart us from having great